 This project was made possible by Councillor Colin Inglis, during whose tenure as Lord Mayor of Kingston upon Hull in 2011/12 Hull Amnesty Group was designated as one of the three local recipients of funds raised through the Lord Mayor's Charity Appeal.
+This funding has enabled us to provide a copy of this book to every secondary school in Hull and East Yorkshire.

 Our contributors generously provided their time and expertise and, despite vague instructions and tight deadlines, delivered their articles promptly.
-We are grateful to Professor Michael Turner (Appalachian State University, North Carolina) for his expert advice on the chapter about Thomas Perronet Thompson, to Kath Beal for providing valuable material on, as well as illustrations of, Thompson's life and career, and to Gertrud Aub-Buscher, who assisted us with copy-editing and valuable advice.
+We are grateful to Professor Michael Turner (Appalachian State University, North Carolina) for his expert advice on the chapter about Thomas Perronet Thompson, to Kath Beal for providing valuable material on, as well as illustrations of, Thompson's life and career, and to Gertrud Aub-Buscher and Lance Boanas, for assisting us with copy-editing and for providing sound and valuable advice.
 Thanks are due to Nicky Parker at Amnesty International UK for her help and advice and to Joy Gledhill of Kall Kwik (Hull) for handling the production of this volume with efficiency, patience and good humour.

 Every effort has been made to trace copyright holders of images used in this book.
 Copyright holders not credited are invited to get in touch with Hull Amnesty Group.